pivotal/docs-tap/app-sso/service-operators/readiness.hbs.md

-# AuthServer readiness
+# AuthServer readiness for AppSSO

-`AuthServer.status` is a reliable source to judge an `AuthServer`'s readiness.
+This topic tells you how to use `AuthServer.status` as a reliable source to verify an `AuthServer`'s readiness for Application Single Sign-On (commonly called AppSSO).

 You can verify your `AuthServer` by ensuring: